mnjames/render/README.md

 To execute the software:

+    ./render JHN --maxChapter 2 --verses 14

+    This will output the first 14 verses of the first two chapters of JHN and combine them into a single PDF.

     Creating the rendered chapters of the bible is a two step process:

     To create the SILE XML document, from the render folder